 Trump calls for boycott of Goodyear, claiming company banned MAGA hats

+Mr. Trump went on to insist "there is something very wrong at the top" at Goodyear.
+"What the radical left does is they make it impossible for people to do business if they're Republican or if they're conservative," Mr. Trump said, comparing the situation to protesters in Portland.

+Mr. Trump also suggested switching out the tires on the Secret Service vehicles he travels in.

-"Get better tires for far less!"
-Mr. Trump tweeted, saying that he was taking a page from "Radical Left Democrats."
+Earlier in the day, Mr. Trump tweeted "Get better tires for far less!"
+He wrote that he was taking a page from "Radical Left Democrats."
 He added, "Two can play the same game, and we have to start playing it now!"

 Mr. Trump's tweet comes after a report by WIBW-TV in Topeka, Kansas, that some employees at a Goodyear plant in the city were told that that the company had "zero tolerance" for wearing clothing with political messaging.
 Those messages reportedly include MAGA attire, as well as all other clothing with political themes, as well as phrases like "All Lives Matter" and "Blue Lives Matter."